-- publicity regarding actual or potential testing or trial results relating to products under development by us or our competitors; - the outcome of regulatory review relating to products under development by us or our competitors; - regulatory developments in the U.S. and foreign countries; - developments concerning any collaboration or other strategic transaction we may undertake; - announcements of patent issuances or denials, technological innovations or new commercial products by us or our competitors; - termination or delay of development or commercialization program(s) by our partners; - safety issues with our products or those of our competitors; - our or our partners' ability to successfully commercialize our products; - our ability to successfully execute our commercialization strategies; - announcements of technological innovations or new therapeutic products or methods by us or others; - actual or anticipated variations in our quarterly operating results; - changes in estimates of our financial results or recommendations by securities analysts or failure to meet such financial expectations; - changes in government regulations or policies; - changes in patent legislation or patent decisions or adverse changes to patent law; - additions or departures of key personnel or members of our board of directors; - financial guidance or business updates we may provide; - announcements about our earnings that are not in line with analyst expectations or guidance we provide; - the publication of negative research or articles about our company, our business or our products by industry analysts or others; - publicity regarding actual or potential transactions involving us; and - economic, political and other external factors beyond our control.
+- · publicity regarding actual or potential testing or trial results relating to products under development by us or our competitors; - the outcome of regulatory review relating to products under development by us or our competitors; - regulatory developments in the U.S. and foreign countries; - · developments concerning any collaboration or other strategic transaction we may undertake; - the outcome of pending litigation or the initiation of new litigation concerning us, our products or our intellectual property; - announcements of patent issuances or denials, technological innovations or new commercial products by us or our competitors; - termination or delay of development or commercialization program(s) by our partners; - safety issues with our products or those of our competitors; - our or our partners' ability to successfully commercialize our products; - our ability to successfully execute our commercialization strategies; - · announcements of technological innovations or new therapeutic products or methods by us or others; - · actual or anticipated variations in our quarterly operating results; - changes in estimates of our financial results or recommendations by securities analysts or failure to meet such financial expectations; - · changes in government regulations or policies; - changes in patent legislation or patent decisions or adverse changes to patent law; - additions or departures of key personnel or members of our board of directors; - · financial guidance or business updates we may provide; - · announcements about our financial results that are not in line with analyst expectations or guidance we provide; - · the publication of negative research or articles about our company, our business or our products by industry analysts or others; - · publicity regarding actual or potential transactions involving us; and - economic, political and other external factors beyond our control.